MrQuadBit/ledger/README.md

 [ledger](https://www.ledger-cli.org/) is tool for double-entry accounting system that is accessed from UNIX command-line

-Double-entry accounting is a standard bookkeeping approach

-A transaction have

-All this information have been specified in a file written in plain text (the extension is irrelevant to have more compatibility but for having a better order you can use .ledger extensions)

-This file in ledger is refered as Journal and this is its syntax:

-Date Description
-- Account:SubCategory Commodity Amount
+If you have not ever read about ledger I recommend this [reading](https://rolfschr.github.io/gswl-book/latest.html) to have a better understanding of this project

 This project implements 3 commands and 3 flags